 Hansei is a Japanese word that means reflection.
 However, the true meaning is more introspection.
 Basically, it’s a process of recognising and reflecting on mistakes and taking the appropriate action to ensure the errors don’t happen again.

 Its roots are in Eastern philosophy and religion and, therefore, an essential part of Japanese culture.
 School children learn how to perform it from a very early age, and it plays a key role in learning and improving with self-critical reflection.

 This process has also found a place in the world of business.
-In large companies, such as Toyota and there Toyota Lean Manufacturing and TPS, it is used to review projects or activities, and it’s done if the project was considered a success or a failure.
-It can also form part of employee assessments or end-of-year review.
+In large companies, such as Toyota and their Toyota Lean Manufacturing and TPS, it is used to review projects or activities, and it’s done if the project was considered a success or a failure.
+It can also form part of employee assessments or end-of-year reviews.
 The important thing is for it to be done regularly, regardless of an event’s perceived outcome.

 Hansei Meaning is made up of two words “Han” meaning to change, turn over, or turn upside down.
-Then the second part “Sei” which means to look back, review, and examine oneself.
+Then the second part “Sei” means to look back, review, and examine oneself.

 Japanese Approach: ” I should have done this better as I made a mistake.
 I will do better next time.
 I will take forward what I have learnt”

 Western Approach: “I did a wonderful job so I should be praised and rewarded.
 I could not do it any better”